 It is vital that the campus climate assessment gathers credible data.
-To help ensure this, it is important that administrators identify those on campus with extensive knowledge of research, particularly with an understanding of the Institutional Review Board process, development of methodology, survey administration, data analysis, and interpretation of results.
+To help ensure this, administrators must identify those on campus with extensive knowledge of research, particularly with an understanding of the Institutional Review Board process, development of methodology, survey administration, data analysis, and interpretation of results.

-To select a group of individuals with this knowledge, administrators may want to begin by identifying available faculty or research personnel on campus who are interested in understanding the problem of sexual assault on their campus and in the higher education environment.
-Colleges and universities can look to gender studies faculty, social science faculty, as well as other faculty familiar with relevant research methods as a starting point.
+To select a group of individuals with this knowledge, administrators may want to begin by identifying available faculty or research personnel on campus who are interested in understanding the problem of sexual violence on their campus and in the higher education environment.
+Colleges and universities can look to gender studies faculty, social science faculty, and other faculty familiar with relevant research methods as a starting point.